-I turn to Government amendments 11 and 15, which provide a contingency to keep an important current law enforcement protection for the UK public in place after the end of the transition period, whatever the outcome of the current negotiations.
-As the House knows, the negotiated outcome we are seeking with the EU would create a warrant-based system based on the EU’s surrender agreement with Norway and Iceland.
+Government amendments 11 and 15 provide a contingency measure to keep an important current law enforcement protection for the UK public in place after the end of the transition period, whatever the outcome of the current negotiations.
+As the Committee knows, the negotiated outcome we are seeking with the EU would create a warrant-based system based on the EU’s surrender agreement with Norway and Iceland.
 The purpose of amending the Bill in this way at this time is to ensure the continuation of relevant arrest powers, should that prove necessary.
 Amendment 11 is a consequential amendment that will ensure that amendment 15 will be commenced only if we do not have in place new extradition arrangements with the EU at the end of the transition period.
 If an agreement is reached, these provisions will not need to come into effect.
-This is simply a contingency, and the provisions also provide a contingency in the event that we do not agree new extradition arrangements with Norway and Iceland to maintain the arrest power currently available by virtue of the EU-Norway-Iceland surrender agreement.
+This is simply a contingency measure, and the provisions also provide for a contingency in the event that we do not agree new extradition arrangements with Norway and Iceland to maintain the arrest power currently available by virtue of the EU-Norway-Iceland surrender agreement.

 Opposition amendment 17 covers similar ground, although framing it in EEA terms.
 I hope the hon.
-Member for St Helens North will appreciate that we should approve participants on a state-by-state basis, which he would probably acknowledge, and that is therefore why we think the better approach is to name countries individually.
+Member for St Helens North will appreciate that we should approve participants on a state-by-state basis— which he would probably acknowledge—and that is why we think the better approach is to name countries individually.

 On the progress of the negotiations on law enforcement and criminal justice, I think there is a good degree of convergence in what the UK and the EU are seeking to negotiate in terms of operational capabilities.
 We will keep working to bridge the gap where differences remain.
 There is still an agreement to be had and we will continue to work hard to achieve it.

-Government amendment 12 specifies the National Crime Agency is to be the designated authority for this legislation.
+Government amendment 12 specifies the National Crime Agency as the designated authority for this legislation.
 The designated authority is the agency that will have the task of certifying that the international arrest alerts conform to the right criteria for them to carry the new power of provisional arrest.
 The drafting is future-proofed, as it allows for the designated authority to be changed by regulation should the need arise.
 We have taken that approach as the direct alternative to using secondary legislation on this occasion, to ensure the best use of parliamentary time.
-The amendment therefore represents a change of process rather than policy and is reflected by Opposition amendment 16.
-I hope that the Opposition will recognise, because of the future-proofing arrangements, that this is an improvement to the technical approach they would take.
+The amendment therefore represents a change of process rather than policy, and is reflected by Opposition amendment 16.
+I hope that the Opposition will recognise, because of the future-proofing arrangements, that this is an improvement on the technical approach that they would take.

-Amendment 14 would overturn the second provision altered in the other place, which provides that the removal or addition of a country must use a single statutory instrument.
+Government amendment 14 would overturn the second alteration in the other place, which provides that the removal or addition of a country must use a single statutory instrument.
 Any additions will be dictated by the will of Parliament, not by an unusual process such that this would impose.
-If a country is proposed that Parliament does not agree should be specified, then the regulations will be voted down in the normal way.
+If a country is proposed that Parliament does not agree should be specified, the regulations will be voted down in the normal way.
 We judge that that remains the rightful process.

 In relation to the amendments tabled by my right hon.
-Friend the Member for Haltemprice and Howden, I would reiterate that the purpose of this Bill is to rectify a policing capability gap, to better protect the public.
-I recognise that he perhaps makes his points within a broader purview and that his amendments were probing and there are other issues that he might like to return to on another day.
+Friend the Member for Haltemprice and Howden, I reiterate that the purpose of the Bill is to rectify a policing capability gap, to better protect the public.
+I recognise that he perhaps makes his points within a broader purview, and that his amendments were probing and there are other issues that he might like to return to on another day.
 The US is just one of the UK’s extradition partners, and the legal processes in each of those jurisdictions will be different.
-He has been a champion of the important liberties that this Government seek to protect in relation to each and every extradition case that goes to the UK courts.
+My right hon.
+Friend has been a champion of the important liberties that this Government seek to protect in relation to each and every extradition case that goes to the UK courts.
 I recognise and respect the approach that he takes.
-While we take a different view on these issues of imbalance, he will recognise some of the previous reviews that have looked at these issues in seeing whether that imbalance does exist.
+While we take a different view on these issues of imbalance, he will recognise some of the previous reviews that have looked at these issues to see whether that imbalance does exist.
 As I have indicated, we keep all our extradition arrangements under review, and I look forward to continuing this conversation with him in the weeks and months ahead.